A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 where $\Delta_i$ is a perturbation that disperses the prediction most within an intensity range of $\epsilon$ for the target data $x_i$, and $\text{KL}$ denotes the Kullback–Leibler divergence.

-ATP \cite{wang2022source} and ALT \cite{wu2023when} directly employ the same consistency regularization in Eq.~(\ref{eq:fixmatch}), while other SFDA methods \cite{wang2021learning,chen2022contrastive,zhang2022divide,gao2022visual,lee2022feature,kumar2023conmix} replace $p_{\tilde{\theta}}(y|x_i)$ with hard pseudo labels for target data under weak augmentation, followed by a cross-entropy loss for target data under strong augmentation.
-Note that, many of these hard labels are obtained using label denoising techniques mentioned earlier.
-Apart from strong augmentations, SFDA-ST \cite{paul2021unsupervised} and RuST \cite{luo2022multi} seek geometric consistency by switching the order of the model and spatial transforms (\eg, image mirroring and rotation).
-FMML \cite{peng2022toward} and FTA-FDA \cite{peng2022multi} resort to Fourier-based data augmentation \cite{yang2020fda}, while ProSFDA \cite{hu2022prosfda} and SFDA-FSM \cite{yang2022source} need to learn the domain translation module at first.
-In addition to the output-level consistency, FAUST \cite{lee2022feature} and ProSFDA \cite{hu2022prosfda} seek feature-level consistency under different augmentations, and TeST \cite{sinha2023test} even introduce a flexible mapping network to match features under two different augmentations.
-On the contrary, OSHT \cite{feng2021open} maximizes the mutual information between predictions of two different transformed inputs to retain the semantic information as much as possible.
+ATP \citep{wang2022source} directly employs the same consistency regularization in Eq.~(\ref{eq:fixmatch}), while other TTDA methods \citep{wang2021learning,chen2022contrastive,zhang2022divide,kumar2023conmix} replace $p_{\tilde{\theta}}(y|x_i)$ with hard pseudo labels for target data under weak augmentation, followed by a cross-entropy loss for target data under strong augmentation.
+Note that, many of these hard labels are obtained using the label denoising techniques mentioned earlier.
+Apart from strong augmentations, ProSFDA \citep{hu2022prosfda} and SFDA-FSM \citep{yang2022source} require learning the domain translation module first, and ProSFDA seeks feature-level consistency under different augmentations at the same time.
+TeST \citep{sinha2023test} introduces a flexible mapping network to match features under two different augmentations.
+On the contrary, OSHT \citep{feng2021open} maximizes the mutual information between the predictions of two different transformed inputs to retain the semantic information as much as possible.

-Following the objective in Eq.~(\ref{eq:vat}), another line of SFDA methods \cite{li2020model,yan2021augmented,zhou2022domain_bibm} attempts to encourage consistency between target samples with their data-level neighbors, and APA \cite{sun2023domain} learns the neighbors in the feature space.
-Instead of generating the most divergent neighbor $x_i+\Delta_i$ according to the predictions, JN \cite{li2022jacobian} devises a Jacobian norm regularization to control the smoothness in the neighborhood of the target sample.
-Further, G-SFDA \cite{yang2021generalized} discovers multiple neighbors from a memory bank and minimizes their inner product distances over the predictions.
-Moreover, Mixup \cite{zhang2018mixup} performs linear interpolations on two inputs and their corresponding labels, which can be treated as seeking consistency under data variation \cite{liang2022dine,lee2022confidence,guan2022polycentric,pei2022uncertainty,kumar2023conmix}.
+Following the objective in Eq.~(\ref{eq:vat}), another line of TTDA methods \citep{li2020model,yan2021augmented} attempts to encourage consistency between target samples with their data-level neighbors, while APA \citep{sun2023domain} learns the neighbors in the feature space.
+Instead of generating the most divergent neighbor $x_i+\Delta_i$ according to the predictions, JN \citep{li2022jacobian} devises a Jacobian norm regularization to control the smoothness in the neighborhood of the target sample.
+Furthermore, G-SFDA \citep{yang2021generalized} discovers multiple neighbors from a memory bank and minimizes their inner product distances over the predictions.
+Moreover, Mixup \citep{zhang2018mixup} performs linear interpolations on two inputs and their corresponding labels, which can be treated as seeking consistency under data variation \citep{liang2022dine,lee2022confidence,kumar2023conmix}.